vipghn4/knowledge_notes/notes/Blockchain/Papers/Bitcoin - A P2P electronic cash system.md

         * *Input*. \$20 bill
         * *Output*. \$1 newly created bill to cashier, and \$19 newly created bill to ourself
     * *Example 2*. https://www.blockchain.com/btc/tx/0a1c0b1ec0ac55a45b1555202daf2e08419648096f5bcc4267898d420dffef87
+* *Consequence*.
+Each UTXO can be consumed only once

+**Block height of a block**.
+Number of blocks preceding the block in the blockchain

 ## Discussion
 **Changing blockchain history**.
 Consider hacking a blockchain, if modify a middle block of the chain and all subsequent blocks